 With effect from 1st April, 2002, all replacement double glazing window installations became subject to Document L of the Building Regulations.
 This states that new uPVC or timber double glazed windows should not have a U value higher than 2.0 W/m 2K and metal double glazed windows (aluminium) should not have a U value higher than 2.2 W/m 2K.
-With so much double glazing being installed in British homes, it has been agreed that the double glazing industry can adopt a 'self-assessment' method for administering the many thousands of installations that take place each week.
+With so much of it being installed in British homes, it has been agreed that the industry can adopt a 'self-assessment' method for administering the many thousands of installations that take place each week.
 The self-assessment scheme is referred to as FENSA - Fenestration Self Assessment Scheme.
-Providing the company you are dealing with is registered with the FENSA scheme, they will certify that the work complies with the relevant regulations and you will not need to notify your local council.
+Providing that the company you are dealing with is registered with the FENSA scheme, they will certify that the work complies with the relevant regulations and you will not need to notify your local council.

 Double glazing for the technical minded

-The double glazing glass panes are kept apart by a spacer bar which contains hundreds of tiny silica balls.
-These same balls can be found in the little bags you find in the packages when you buy electrical goods to keep then dry and free from moisture.
+This comprises of two panels of glass kept apart by a spacer bar which contains hundreds of tiny silica balls.
+These same balls can be found in little bags you find in packages when you buy electrical goods to keep then dry and free from moisture.
 It is these balls which soak up any moisture which exists in the air gap between the two panes of glass.

 Float glass or safety toughened (tempered) glass?

 What is tempered or safety glass?
 Tempered glass when broken, shatters into many small fragments, which prevent major injuries.
-Due to these characteristics tempered glass is used traditionally in applications requiring increased strength such as uPVC Patio doors, French doors and windows, which reduces the likelihood of injury in the event of breakages.
+Due to these characteristics, tempered glass is used traditionally in applications requiring increased strength such as uPVC Patio doors, French doors and windows, which reduces the likelihood of injury in the event of breakages.
 However tempered glass should receive the same care as annealed glass.

-Double glazed Argon gas sealed units
+Argon gas sealed units

 Argon is a colourless, odorless, non-flammable, non-reactive, inert gas.
 Argon gas fills are used to reduce heat loss in double glazing sealed units by slowing down convection inside the air space.
 Argon gas is extremely cost-efficient, and works well with Low-e coated glazing.

-Double glazed windows, patio doors, French doors and uPVC doors now come under the requirements building regulations and document L. Now requires that all these products must meet a high standard of insulation.
+Double glazed windows, patio doors, French doors, and uPVC doors now come under the requirements building regulations and document L. Now requires that all these products must meet a high standard of insulation.

 Quick Quote "65% off Windows & Doors"